-- Use practical strategies like writing frames, sentence starters, cloze procedure and key words. - Use worked examples to demonstrate outcomes - Encourage strategic thinking reducing the level of scaffolding and making students problem solve. - Anticipate common errors and misconceptions and support students in not embedding these as facts.
+- Use practical strategies like writing frames, sentence starters. - Use worked examples to demonstrate outcomes - Encourage strategic thinking reducing the level of scaffolding and making students problem solve. - Anticipate common errors and misconceptions and support students in not embedding these as facts.